 If you're in a hospital or care home, your healthcare team should be aware of the risk of developing pressure ulcers.
 They should carry out a risk assessment, monitor your skin and use preventative measures, such as regular repositioning.

-If you're recovering from illness or surgery at home, or are caring for someone confined to bed or a wheelchair, ask your GP for an assessment of the risk of developing pressure ulcers.
+If you're recovering from illness or surgery at home, or you're caring for someone confined to bed or a wheelchair, ask your GP for an assessment of the risk of developing pressure ulcers.